easykemistry

 General Properties of Organic Compounds

-1.The solids ones have low melting and low boiling points.
+1.The solid ones have low melting and low boiling points.

 2. They are soluble in non-polar solvents.